Oct 2018, various venues.

 Traditional Halloween Festivities

-- Fancy Dress – Dressing up in costume.
-Popular characters include skeletons, ghosts, zombies, werewolves, vampires and witches.
+Dressing up in costume as spooky characters.
+For example, skeletons, ghosts, zombies, werewolves, vampires and witches.

-- Halloween Parties – Both adults and children throw parties incorporating some or all of the above activities, along with the usual food, drink, music and games.
+Both adults and children throw parties incorporating some or all of the above activities.
+Along with the usual food, drink, music and games.